TheLazyTomcat/SII_Decrypt/readme.txt

 Repositories
 ----------------------------------------
-You can get actual copies of SII Decrypt library on either of these git
+You can get actual copies of SII Decrypt project on either of these git
 repositories:

 https://github.com/ncs-sniper/SII_Decrypt